shuozhixu/LAMMPSatUCSB/README.md

 then hit Return.

 After the job is finished, you will find a new file called `strain-stress`.
-The first and second columns of this file, respectively, are the _yz_ components of the strain tensor and stress tensor of the system.
+The first and second columns of this file, respectively, are the _yz_ components of the strain tensor and stress tensor of the simulation cell.
+Plot it and you will see a point at which the stress-strain relation starts to deviate from linearity.
+Visualize the dump files in OVITO, and you will see the screw dislocation starts to move at that point.
+The corresponding stress is the Peierls stress.